dhiway/cord/docs/adr/0002-orbis-runtime-node-ownership.md

 capabilities and the sole Coretime Broker.
 The Origin relay recognizes Orbis parachain `1006` as `Coretime::BrokerId`; no other parachain may issue Broker-origin core-count or assignment calls.

-The canonical `origin-omni-node` omni-node exposes only Orbis built-in specs.
-The legacy `origin/hub/system` runtime remains source-only until Broker bootstrapping and allocation tests pass;
+The canonical `origin-omni-node` exposes only Orbis built-in specs.
+The superseded Origin Hub runtime and its duplicate pallets are deleted: Foundation and Commons have one runtime path and one Origin-stack implementation per shared capability.
-it is not selectable by the Orbis node.

 Orbis must always retain a bootstrap core.
 If stock omni-node cannot prove slot-based multi-candidate authoring, V3 descriptors, Bulletin proof-inherent construction, two collators,